ekumanov/cybrid/README.md

 A standard way of reading multiple sensors through limited number of inputs is through multiplexing, i.e. using specialized chips that can
-(roughly speaking) switch between multiple inputs and channel them through a single line.
+(roughly speaking) switch between multiple inputs and then channel them through a single line.
 However a particular problem with this approach is that there is a switch delay and in this particular implementation scanning speed is of highest importance.
-To work around this we can use a programmable controller with as many inputs as possible, and that's [Teensy USB Development Board](https://www.pjrc.com/teensy/).
+To work around that, we can use a programmable controller with as many inputs as possible, and one such board is the
+[Teensy USB Development Board](https://www.pjrc.com/teensy/).
 It has 58 digital input/output lines.

 #### Grouping